 Both engineered and solid bamboo flooring are commonly used in the building industry today.
 Both of them also have some unique features that you will need to be aware of.
 Here are the basics of engineered and solid bamboo flooring and how they compare to one another.

 The major difference between these two types of flooring is in the way that they are constructed.
 Solid bamboo flooring is constructed by taking pieces of bamboo and gluing them together.
-The entire piece of solid bamboo flooring is made of bamboo.
-There are a few different ways to make solid bamboo flooring.
-The most common forms of solid bamboo flooring are vertical and horizontal.
-With vertical bamboo, they take narrow pieces of bamboo turned vertically and glue them together.
-With a horizontal bamboo, they take pieces of bamboo and lay them down horizontally before gluing them together.
-Each of these methods provide you with a different look when you look at the floor.
+The entire piece of solid bamboo flooring is made of solid bamboo.
+There are different ways that bamboo flooring can be manufactured.
+The most common forms of solid bamboo flooring are vertical and horizontal grain.
+The bamboo flooring with vertical grain uses mature bamboo stems sliced into strips that are crosscut into short pieces before being glued into strips with the grain turned vertically.
+With a horizontal grain bamboo, the bamboo stems are sliced into strips of specific lengths that are arranged horizontally side by side and glued together.
+Each of these methods provides you with a different look when you look at the floor.

 One of the big differences between these two types of flooring is the price.
 Solid bamboo flooring is going to be more expensive than engineered bamboo flooring in most cases.
 With engineered bamboo flooring, they will commonly use a cheaper hardwood material to make the core out of.
 This allows them to save money on the construction of the product and then pass this price break on to you.

-With solid bamboo flooring, you have to glue it down to concrete with a special adhesive or you can nail it down to a wood subfloor.
+When installing solid bamboo flooring on concrete, you'll have to glue it down to the concrete with a special adhesive, while an installation to a wood subfloor can just be nailed down to the subfloor.